awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `AllocatedStorage`  <a name="cfn-rds-dbcluster-allocatedstorage"></a>
 The amount of storage in gibibytes \(GiB\) to allocate to each DB instance in the Multi\-AZ DB cluster\.
+Valid for Cluster Type: Multi\-AZ DB clusters only
 This setting is required to create a Multi\-AZ DB cluster\.
-Valid for: Multi\-AZ DB clusters only
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)